-\Includes Human Resources; \\Includes Water; \\\Includes Water and Sewer
+^{}Includes Human Resources; Includes Water; Includes Water and Sewer

-The City did not have any significant changes in full part-time positions counts in SY2021, FY2022 or FY2023 outside of the outsourcing of crossing guards which caused a slight decline in Police Department FTEs related to part-time personnel.
+The City did not have any significant changes in full part-time positions counts in SY2021, FY2022 or FY2023.
+Reduction in FTEs within Police Department were due to the outsourcing or part-time crossing guards.
+Finance reduced 1 FTE due to the elimination of vehicle stickers as well as efficiencies in utility billing.